puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-intune.md

 >[!NOTE]
 >This article applies to Microsoft Edge version 77 or later.

 You can deploy Microsoft Edge to Windows and macOS clients that are managed in your company's Intune tenant by adding apps containing the Microsoft Edge installation files to Intune.
-You can deploy Microsoft Edge with either Mobile Device Management (MDM) or Mobile Application Management (MAM).
 Like any Intune apps, you can configure app assignments to force Microsoft Edge deployment to selected users or devices or make the app available in the Company Portal for users to install at their discretion.

 You can also configure Microsoft Edge policies and settings by adding a Device Configuration Profile.
 If your company primarily uses Intune to manage and enforce policies on user devices, this is a good alternative to using Active Directory Group Policy or local GPOs.